-I am a PhD candidate in the Department of Sociology at Emory University.
-I study how groups use language to solve social problems.
-My previous research has examined (1) how modern states differ in their public interpretations of national disasters, and (2) how country musicians use linguistic codes to signal group membership.
-In my dissertation (3) I develop a method for anchoring multiple word embedding spaces using the cosine similarity of target words.
-I use this to examine the American language of death and dying as it fluctuates in semantic-syntactic language space over time.
+I received my PhD from the Department of Sociology at Emory University and am currently a Digital Scholarship Fellow at the Emory Center for the Study of Law and Religion.
+My research examines how groups use language to solve social problems.
+My previous work examined (1) how modern states differ in their public interpretations of national disasters, and (2) how country musicians use linguistic codes to signal group membership.
+In my dissertation (3) I developed a method for anchoring multiple word embedding spaces using the cosine similarity of target words.
+I used this to examine the American language of death and dying as it fluctuates in semantic-syntactic language space over time.

 I am passionate about data visualization and research methods, and have led over 20 hours of training workshops in R. I also enjoy dogs, sailboats, and old-time music.

 The best place to reach me is email: john.bernau[at]emory.edu

 Copyright © 2019 John A. Bernau